 The city is going to install a new public pier at the end of Java Street in Greenpoint, plus bring in new ferry service.

-The Economic Development Corporation last week began a search for an operator for the new Java Street pier to provide public access to the water — and also announced that they will soon seek bids on a ferry service at the foot of India Street, in anticipation of the burgeoning “residential community” that has begun to take shape since a major waterfront rezoning in 2005.
+The Economic Development Corporation last week began a search for an operator for the new Java Street pier to provide public access to the water — and also announced that it will soon seek bids on a ferry service at the foot of India Street, in anticipation of the burgeoning “residential community” that has begun to take shape since a major waterfront rezoning in 2005.

-The goal, said EDC spokesman Dave Lombino is “rejuvenating an underutilized portion of the Greenpoint waterfront [and] add to a “more sustainable and comprehensive East River ferry service.”
+The goal, said EDC spokesman Dave Lombino, is “rejuvenating an underutilized portion of the Greenpoint waterfront [and] add to a more sustainable and comprehensive East River ferry service.”